scrapy/scrapy/docs/topics/request-response.rst

 -   ``'2.4'``

-    This implementation was introduced in ``'2.4'`` to fix an issue of the previous implementation.
+    This implementation was introduced in Scrapy 2.4 to fix an issue of the previous implementation.

     New projects should use this value.
 The :command:`startproject` command